10.1.2. General aspects

 Effectiveness of live-attenuated Japanese encephalitis vaccine (SA14-14-2): a case-control study (Lancet 1996;347(9015):1583-6) describes a case control study of incident cases in which the control group consisted of all village-matched children of a given age who were at risk of developing disease at the time that the case occurred (density sampling).
 The effect measured is an incidence density rate ratio.

-The article The test-negative design for estimating influenza vaccine effectiveness (Vaccine 2013;31(17):2165-8) explains the rationale, assumptions and analysis of the test-negative study as applied to influenza VE.
-Study subjects are all persons who seek care for an acute respiratory illness and influenza VE is estimated from the ratio of the odds of vaccination among subjects testing positive for influenza to the odds of vaccination among subject testing negative.
+The test-negative design aims to reduce bias associated with confounding by health-care-seeking behavior and misclassification of cases.
+The article The test-negative design for estimating influenza vaccine effectiveness (Vaccine 2013;31(17):2165-8) explains the rationale, assumptions and analysis of the test-negative study.
+Study subjects were all persons who seek care for an acute respiratory illness and influenza VE was estimated from the ratio of the odds of vaccination among subjects testing positive for influenza to the odds of vaccination among subject testing negative.
 This design is less susceptible to bias due to misclassification of infection and the confounding by health care-seeking behaviour, at the cost of difficult-to-test assumptions.
+The article Theoretical basis of the test-negative study design for assessment of influenza vaccine effectiveness (Am J Epidemiol.
+2016;184(5):345-53; see also the related Comments) uses directed acyclic graphs to characterize potential biases in studies using this design and shows how bias can be avoided or minimised and where bias may be introduced with particular design variations.

 Effectiveness of rotavirus vaccines in preventing cases and hospitalizations due to rotavirus gastroenteritis in Navarre, Spain (Vaccine 2012;30(3):539-43) evaluates effectiveness using a test negative case-control design based on electronic clinical reports.
 Cases were children with confirmed rotavirus and controls were those who tested negative for rotavirus in all samples.
 The test-negative design was based on an assumption that the rate of gastroenteritis caused by pathogens other than rotavirus is the same in both vaccinated and unvaccinated persons.
 This approach may rule out differences in parental attitude when seeking medical care and of physician differences in making decisions about stool sampling or hospitalisation.
 A limitation is sensitivity of antigen detection which may underestimate vaccine effectiveness.
 In addition, if virus serotype is not available, it is not possible to study the association between vaccine failure and a possible mismatch of vaccine strains and circulating strains of virus.